UniversityOfHelsinkiCS/prkl/documentation/user_roles.md

 * can edit and delete any course (except adding and deleting questions of published courses)
 * can see list of registrations on any course
 * can delete registrations from any course
-* can close coursë́'s registration immediately
+* can close course's registration immediately
 * can manage users in the database